Muhammad Afzal Gill: Political career

 Muhammad Afzal Gill started his political career in 1991 contesting Local Government Election.
 He was elected member district council defeating Chaudhry Rasheed an X MPA.

 He ran for the seat of the Provincial Assembly of the Punjab as a candidate of (PML-N) from Constituency PP-224 (Bahawalpur-VII) in the 1993 Pakistani general election.
 He received 17,984 votes and lost the seat to Riaz Ahmed, a candidate of the Pakistan Peoples Party.

 He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-224 (Bahawalpur-VII) in the 1997 Pakistani general election.
 He received 39,334 votes and defeated the candidate of PPP, Riaz Ahmed.

 He was not eligible to contest 2002 general elections due to a court ban for 10 years.
 In 2002 General election he supported National Alliance Candidate Chaudhry Ahmad Nawaz against Sohail Bajwa of PMLQ.

-In 2005 Local Government Election Muhammad Afzal Gill contested for the slot of Tehsil Nazim, But he was unsuccessful.
-He was defeated by Syed Sajjad Hussain Bukhari a candidate of Ruling alliance Bahawalpur Ittehad backed by PML.
+In 2005 Local Government Election Muhammad Afzal Gill contested for the slot of Tehsil Nazim, but he was unsuccessful.
+He was defeated by Syed Sajjad Hussain Bukhari a candidate of ruling alliance Bahawalpur Ittehad backed by PML.
 Whereas Muhammad Afzal Gill was supported by Nawab of Bahawalpur Salahuddin Abbasi.

-In 2008 General elections again he was not eligible to contest election.
-This time he introduced his younger brotherMuhammad Safdar Gill in contest.
-Safdar gill won this election by defeating a PMLQ candidate Khalil Ahmad Bajwa.
+In 2008 general elections again he was not eligible to contest election.
+This time he introduced his younger brother Muhammad Safdar Gill in contest.
+Safdar Gill won this election by defeating a PMLQ candidate Khalil Ahmad Bajwa.

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-274 (Bahawalpur-VIII) in the 2013 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-248 (Bahawalpur-IV) in the 2018 Pakistani general election.
 He defeated PTI candidate Zain Bukhari.

 In the 2024 General Election, Muhammad Afzal Gill was defeated by the independent woman politician Farzana Khalil Bajwa.